crlxs/rice/README.md

 # rice
-This repo contains a bootstraping script that sets up my environemnt from scratch on a Debian machine, and clones my dotfiles repo.
+This repo contains a bootstraping script that sets up my environment from scratch on a Debian machine, and clones my dotfiles repo.
 Also, trying to unclutter ~/ moving dotfiles to ~/.config when possible (https://wiki.archlinux.org/title/XDG_Base_Directory).

 ## What I use: